TelemetryDeck/docs/articles/migrating-to-swift-6.md

 )
 ```

-Note that you need to set `swift-tools-version` to at least `5.8` in order to set this flag.
+Note that you need to set `swift-tools-version` to at least `5.8` in order to use this flag.

 > Tip: Make sure to use Xcode 16 (beta) when building and preparing for Swift 6 compatibility.
 It contains the Swift 6 compiler which has improved checking logic and might find issues you might miss in Xcode 15.
 And it also contains the latest system SDKs where more types were checked and marked for data-race safety by Apple, which can prevent some unnecessary code adjustments.

 With these steps out of the way, we can finally build the project to see all the issues the project has when it comes to data-race safety in Swift 6.
-The following 3 sections explain how we fixed the 21 issues we've run into in our code base grouped by the solution we applied and an explanation why we opted for that solution with a code sample.
+The following 3 sections explain how we fixed the ~30 issues we've run into in our code grouped by the solution we applied and an explanation why we opted for that solution with a code sample.

-## @MainActor
+## @MainActor and MainActor.run

 While most of our SDK code is designed to run perfectly fine in background threads, there is one exception: